ville-valtonen-basware/ioc-detect/README.md

 3. Test the script to ensure detection works
 4. Consider contributing updates back to this repository

-**Coverage Note**: The Shai-Hulud attack affected 187+ packages total.
-Our detection now covers 270+ specific compromised package versions, which represents **comprehensive coverage that exceeds the reported total** due to multiple versions of the same packages being compromised.
+**Coverage Note**: The Shai-Hulud attack affected 517+ packages total.
+Our detection now covers 540+ specific compromised package versions, which represents **comprehensive coverage** of the known compromised packages.
 Combined with namespace-based detection, this provides excellent protection against the attack.
-The difference in numbers is because many packages had multiple compromised versions (e.g., @operato/board versions 9.0.36 through 9.0.46).
+The higher number reflects multiple compromised versions of the same packages (e.g., @operato/board versions 9.0.36 through 9.0.46).

 ## Latest Updates

+- **2025-09-17 v1.3.0**: **Complete JFrog integration** - Added 273 additional packages (540+ total) with comprehensive coverage of the complete JFrog 517-package analysis.
+Added 6 new namespaces: @yoobic, @basic-ui-components-stc, @nexe, @thangved, @tnf-dev, and @ui-ux-gang
-- **2025-09-17**: Expanded to 270+ packages with @operato, @teselagen, @things-factory, @nstudio, and @crowdstrike namespaces
+- **2025-09-17 v1.2.0**: Expanded to 270+ packages with @operato, @teselagen, @things-factory, @nstudio, and @crowdstrike namespaces
-- **2025-09-16**: Externalized compromised package list to `compromised-packages.txt` for easier maintenance and updates
+- **2025-09-16 v1.1.0**: Externalized compromised package list to `compromised-packages.txt` for easier maintenance and updates
-- **2025-09-16**: Added paranoid mode with typosquatting detection and network exfiltration pattern analysis
+- **2025-09-16 v1.1.0**: Added paranoid mode with typosquatting detection and network exfiltration pattern analysis

 *For complete version history, see [CHANGELOG.md](CHANGELOG.md)*